RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/58-HEB.md

 <sup>6</sup> So that we may boldly say, The Lord [is] my helper, and I will not fear what man shall do unto me.
 <sup>7</sup> Remember them which have the rule over you, who have spoken unto you the word of God: whose faith follow, considering the end of [their] conversation.
 <sup>8</sup> Jesus Christ the same yesterday, and to day, and for ever.
 <sup>9</sup> Be not carried about with divers and strange doctrines.
-For [it is] a good thing that the heart be established with grace; not with meats, which have not profited them that have been occupied therein .
+For [it is] a good thing that the heart be established with grace; not with meats, which have not profited them that have been occupied therein.
 <sup>10</sup> We have an altar, whereof they have no right to eat which serve the tabernacle.
 <sup>11</sup> For the bodies of those beasts, whose blood is brought into the sanctuary by the high priest for sin, are burned without the camp.
 <sup>12</sup> Wherefore Jesus also, that he might sanctify the people with his own blood, suffered without the gate.